 ‘I think my clients appreciate that I’m both accessible and responsive.
 Insurance law is complex and, as a lawyer, you need to be able to see the big picture.
 When I work with a client, I want to understand not only the nature of their business, but also how they operate and what their drivers are.
 This enables me to match my claims management style to my client’s needs, while helping them to achieve their business goals.
 In the end, the best legal advice is specifically tailored to the client’s particular situation and I’m very focused on this when providing advice.’

 In addition to her work as a litigator, Melanie advises her corporate clients on both risk management and contractual terms.

-Melanie is listed in the 2015 - 2017 Doyle’s Guide as one of Queensland’s recommended public and product liability lawyers, and was listed as a recommended professional indemnity lawyer in 2016 and 2017.
+Melanie has been listed in the 2019 edition of Best Lawyers for Insurance Law.
+She is also listed in the 2015 - 2017 Doyle’s Guide as one of Queensland’s recommended public and product liability lawyers, and was listed as a recommended professional indemnity lawyer the same years.

 ‘At Barry.Nilsson., we’ve had a reputation for over 50 years as a firm that provides outstanding advice on insurance issues.
 We’re experienced, specialised and we always ensure that the best lawyer for the job does the work.
 That’s a big part of the Barry.Nilsson. culture.
 We’re very focused on getting the best possible result for the client.
 Our clients tell us that we provide the best value for money.
 I suspect that’s because we’re so focused on partnering with our clients to meet their needs.’